 - Intelligent server-side downsampling of large datasets.

 - Sophisticated glyph re-writing and transformations for “Big Data”.

 - Plot and dashboard publishing for wider audiences.

 Details of Bokeh server usage require more space than a Quickstart allows, but you can see (and interact with) a simple Bokeh server app below:

 More examples of hosted Bokeh applications can be found in the Server App Examples section of the Gallery.
 For information about how to use the server and write Bokeh server plots and apps, consult the Running a Bokeh Server section of the User Guide.

 This Quickstart barely scratches the surface of Bokeh capability.

 For more information about the different plotting APIs Bokeh offers, using the Bokeh server, and how to embed Bokeh plots in your own apps and documents, check out the User Guide.
 For detailed information about all modules, classes, models, and objects, consult the Reference Guide.
 If you are interested in learning how to build and develop Bokeh, or for information about how to create a new language binding, see the Developer Guide.

 To see ready-made examples of how you might use Bokeh with your own data, check out the Gallery.
-To see detailed examples and walkthroughs as well as find exercises for learning Bokeh by doing, work through the Tutorials.
+To see detailed examples and walkthroughs as well as find exercises for learning Bokeh by doing, work through the live Tutorial notebooks.

 For questions and technical assistance, come join the Bokeh mailing list.